Vista, California: Major roads and highways

-Mass transit

-The North County Transit District operates a bus system and a light rail system, Sprinter, with stations at Vista Transit Center and Civic Center Drive within city limits and also the Buena Creek Road in eastern Vista sphere of influence.
-The Sprinter provides service, west to Oceanside and east to San Marcos and Escondido.
-From the Sprinter station in Oceanside, commuters can connect to Amtrak trains, or to the Coaster commuter trains to downtown San Diego, or to the Metrolink commuter trains to the Los Angeles area.

 Utilities

 In the city of Vista, gas and electric service is provided by San Diego Gas & Electric, while water is provided by the Vista Irrigation District.
 Sewerage is provided by the City of Vista.

 Healthcare

 The city of Vista is located within the Tri-City Hospital District, which provides emergency care and hospitalization, while ambulance service is provided by the Vista Fire Department.
 The Vista Community Clinic provides general health care to those who face economic, social or cultural barriers.

 Government facilities

 Located in Vista is the North County Regional Center, a San Diego County facility shared by the Superior Court, Sheriff, Vista Detention Facility jail, Probation, District Attorney, Revenue and Recovery, and the County Board of Supervisors.
 The North County Superior Court is a full service branch court.